ufal/npfl138/exam/questions.md

   self-attention and masked self-attention (but you do not need to describe multi-head attention), FFN and positions of LNs and dropouts.
 Also discuss the difference between training and prediction regimes.
 [10]

+#### Questions@:, Lecture 10 Questions
+- Why are positional embeddings needed in Transformer architecture?
+Write down the sinusoidal positional embeddings used in the Transformer.
+[5]

+- Compare RNN to Transformer – what are the strengths and weaknesses of these architectures?
+[5]

+- Explain how ELMo embeddings are trained and how they are used in downstream applications.
+[5]

+- Describe the BERT architecture (you do not need to describe the (multi-head) self-attention operation).
+Elaborate also on which positional embeddings are used and what are the GELU activations.
+[10]

+- Describe the GELU activations and explain why they are a combination of ReLUs and Dropout.
+[5]

+- Elaborate on BERT training process (what are the two objectives used and how exactly the corresponding losses are computed).
+[10]

+- Describe the architecture of a Vision Transformer – how input images are represented, draw the Transformer encoder layer and the FFN sublayer, how the distribution over predicted classes is computed, what positional embeddings are used (and what alternative positional embeddings were tried).
+[10]